ajaykumarn3000/QuickBite/README.md

 ## Conclusion

 QuickBite sets a commendable example of leveraging technology to enhance student life and address critical concerns related to campus dining.
-By introducing pre-orders, real-time updates, and online payments, QuickBite streamlines the dining process, catering to the preferences of tech-savvy students.
+By introducing pre-orders, real-time updates, and online payments, QuickBite streamlines the dining process, catering to the preferences of tech-savvy students and teachers.

 ## Future Scope